Variyankunnath Kunjahammad Haji: Battle of Pandikkad

 The Pandikkad battle caused great humiliation for the British.
-To cover up the humiliation they falsely lowered casualtis on the British side and falsely claimed victory.
+To cover up the humiliation they falsely lowered casualties on the British side and falsely claimed victory.
 They released the false report that the casualties on the side of revolutionaries was 54 and 4 on the other; on a war footing as ever before.
 But M. P. S. Menon says 75 Gurkhas had been killed in the battle.
 Manji Ayamutti who participated in the battle says 120 Gurkhas had been killed.
 During the Pandikkad battle, fighting took place outside of the camp also.
 The revolutionaries killed the Pandikkad post master and two government party people.
 Though the house of Moosa Kutty was rounded up, he had left.

 Genocide of Mappilas

 Again a great series of massacres were unleashed against innocent Mappilas.
 There was no a day without the massacre of 200–300 Mappilas.
 This led to weakening of the fight against the British forces and the Mappila fighters started to surrender.

 The British military massacred thousands of Mappilas, who were hiding in forests, hills and uninhabited houses.
 They killed hundreds of Mappila women and children.
 They raped helpless Mappila women.
 They set Mappila houses on fire.
 The British government through a proclamation of order restricted mobility of Mappilla women and children.
 So they were compelled to remain in the rebel areas fearing the police and military attack, suffering poverty.
 These sufferings were unknown to the outside world due to prohibition orders in these riot stricken areas.